Mat-foucher/Tropical2020/README.md

     e2 = edge("e2", beta, v2, v3)

     # Initialize the curve
-    C = CombCurve("Family of all chains with three elements") C.addEdges({e1, e2})
+    C = BasicFamily("Family of all chains with three elements") C.addEdges({e1, e2})

-The difference between a `CombCurve` representing a particular curve or a basic family of curves is largely semantic.
+The difference between a `BasicFamily` representing a particular curve or a basic family of curves is largely semantic.
 The first example also represents the family of all three-element chains where one edge is twice as long as the other.

 ### Morphisms of Basic Families <a name="famMorphClass"></a>

 A `BasicFamilyMorphism` is a morphism of basic families.
-It has a domain and codomain, both of which are basic families (i.e., `CombCurve`s).
+It has a domain and codomain, both of which are basic families.
 It also has a morphism of curves and a morphism of monoids.

 There are many restrictions on the values used to initialize a `BasicFamilyMorphism`.
 These restrictions are in place to ensure that an instance of `BasicFamilyMorphism` actually is a morphism of the given basic families.
 The restrictions